 Apart from the Legal Risk Report for ICAAP, the Legal Department prepares and submits a monthly litigation report as to the status of all the cases under its supervision and provides the same to the functional units, to Compliance Department and to Operational and Reputational Risk Management Department.
-Monthly, the Legal Department also submits to its counterpart in Parent Bank a Monthly Report - Litigation.
-Likewise, every other month the Legal Department submits its Items in Litigation ("ITL") report to the Board of Directors while its risk report on cases filed against the bank is submitted to the Risk Committee.
-On a quarterly basis, the Legal Department also submits Potential Litigation Report and, on annual basis, the Labor Disputes, Criminal Cases & Significant Litigation Report to its counterpart in Parent Bank.
+Monthly, the Legal Department also submits to its counterpart in Head Office Taipei a Monthly Report - Litigation.
+Likewise, every other month the Legal Department submits its Items in Litigation ("ITL") report to the Board of Directors coinciding with each regular Board meetings, while its risk report on cases filed against the bank is submitted to the Risk Committee.
+On a quarterly basis, the Legal Department also submits Potential Litigation Report and, on annual basis, the Labor Disputes, Criminal Cases & Significant Litigation Report to its Legal counterpart in Head Office Taipei.